 If you want to make an offer below the asking price, devise and follow the right negotiation strategy.

 Keep the Counter Offer into Consideration

-It is quite likely that after you present the offer through your conveyancer or real estate agent, the seller might give a counter offer.
+It is quite likely that after you present your offer through your conveyancer or real estate agent, the seller might give a counter offer.
 In that case, take their offer into consideration.

 Figure out if you want to accept the offer or want to make another offer to the seller.
 Be very careful with the timing of this, though.
 Try not to delay your decision-making process, as the seller might sell the property to someone else.

 In most cases across Australia, you get a cooling off period after you have signed the contract.
 This means you get a few days to cancel the contract if you change your mind.